HomeEmotional health and wellbeing support - coronavirusParents, Carers and Family Members

 This guide provides the updated offer from Children and young people’s emotional health and wellbeing services in Calderdale during the COVID-19 pandemic.
 Services are having to adapt and change their methods of delivery at present and this document will be updated to reflect the most up to date information.

 Open Minds wants to reassure children, young people, families, partners and staff, that we are continuing to offer as much support and services as we can during this difficult time.
-An update on the temporary arrangements in place for Open Minds is now live on the Calderdale CCG web site.
-Any changes to the services will be shared on this web page.

 We encourage you to use the guides below to support the emotional health and wellbeing of your children when discussing the return to primary or secondary school.
 These documents were developed by a group of education and emotional health and wellbeing professionals.

 Recently, 16 young people came together to create 14 flash cards for students returning to education.
 The purpose of these cards are to help decrease stress levels on any worries or queries that students might have, especially for those who haven’t been in an education setting since March 2020.
 We created these top worries that we believe were the most frequent worries that students will face when returning in September to their educational settings.
 Please click here to view the cards.

 The Healthy Futures Calderdale school nursing team can support parents/carers and young people with any physical health or emotional wellbeing concerns they have around COVID-19 and the return to school.
 The school nursing team can be contacted by phone 030 33 309974.

 You can text a question to Chat Health using the following numbers: 07480 635297 for young people and 07507 332157 for parents and carers.

 We know this is a worrying time for everyone.
 Helping children and young people cope with the information and changes to do with Coronavirus can be a huge challenge.
 From school closures and social distancing to increased awareness of infection and hygiene.
 There is a lot for children and families to process!